Poliuti/Euclidean-Sequencer-ACTAM/README.md

 # Usage

 There are basically two different modes.
 The first one, called **Custom**, allows you to create your own patterns from scratch, modify the speed of the individual lines, ..
-The second one instead offers different presets for some parts of the world (Africa, India, Middle East, South America and the rest of the world).
+The second one instead offers different presets from some parts of the world (Africa, India, Middle East, South America and the rest of the world).

 # Getting Started with Create React App